 A Name Change Court Order is the one reliable way to get government ID and Official Records changed.
 Legal Name Change usually means changed by Superior Court Order.
 And, a court order must be signed by a Superior Court Judge.
 Then, a Court Clerk must Certify and put the Court’s Seal on it.
 Social Security, Passports, School, Bank Accounts, and DMV all honor a Certified Copy of it immediately.
-A Certified Copy of that Court Order, called a Decree Changing Name, showing your New Legal Name is like a golden ticket.
-With it, you can get your records changed just the way you want and right away.
-Without a Certified Court Order or other government issued certificate, expect trouble getting your ID and Official Records changed.
+A Certified Copy of that Court Order, called a Decree Changing Name, is the golden standard of name change documents.
+It’s honored everywhere.
+With it, you can get all your ID and records changed just the way you want and right away.
+Without a Certified Court Order or other name change document, expect trouble getting your ID and Official Records changed.

 EZ Name Change is a California Name Change Specialist.
 It is the only company in California offering Full Service Name Change with a 5-Star (YELP) reputation.
 For a small fee, you can have a service like EZ Name Change help you, or you can do it all yourself.
-Either way, if it’s done completely correctly, you will get a Name Change Court Order…a Decree Changing Name.
-A Certified Copy of the Decree Changing Name will require even the most important government agencies to issue you new ID and Official Records when you show it to them.
+Either way, if it’s done completely correctly, with the judge’s approval, you will get a Name Change Court Order…a Decree Changing Name.
+A Certified Copy of the Decree Changing Name will require even the most important government agencies to issue you new ID and Official Records when you present it.

 Get Your Name Change Court Order

-If you have all the information you need, and want to get your Name Change Court Order now, visit the EZ Name Change “Start Now” page to begin.
+If you already know everything about the name change process, and want to get your Name Change Court Order now, visit the EZ Name Change “Start Now” page to begin.
 Our Questionnaire will walk you through this quickly.
-And, with Full Service, you’ll give us the information, make the payments, and go get your Name Change Court Order, upon approval.
+5-10 minutes and you’ll be underway!
+And, with Full Service, you’ll give us your information, make the payments, and go get your Name Change Court Order, upon approval.
 If you prefer to do everything yourself, you can visit the court’s own website to get started.
 Once you have a Decree Changing Name or other name change court order, you can proceed to change your ID and Official Records immediately.

 Social Security Name Change